Proposed Melbourne tram extensions: Tram routes to Fishermans Bend

-Proposals
+Other proposals

 Route 3 to Chadstone

-In 2005, the Public Transport Users Association (PTUA) proposed for an extension of Route 3 from East Malvern.
+In 2005, the Public Transport Users Association (PTUA) proposed for an extension of route 3 from East Malvern.
 It would run from its current terminus to East Malvern railway station, before continuing until it reaches Chadstone Shopping Centre.
 It would provide Chadstone with some form of rail link, also connecting it directly to a railway station.

+Route 3 to Kensington

+In 2025, Infrastructure Victoria proposed an extension of route 3 from Hughesdale to Kensington railway station via Arden railway station.

 Route 5 to Darling station

 The extension from Malvern of route 5 has been proposed by the PTUA and the Rail Futures Institute.
 It would run from its current terminus to Darling railway station and Darling Village.

+Route 5 to Flemington Bridge

+In 2025 Infrastructure Victoria proposed an extension of route 5 to Flemington Bridge railway station.
+It would involve the route to turn left after Anzac railway station down Park Street with a short extension of track, connect with Clarendon St, and follow Spencer Street, with a stop at Southern Cross railway station.
+The tram would then continue via Arden railway station and terminate at Flemington Bridge railway station.

 Route 6 to Ashburton

 In response to the State Government's 2001 Melbourne 2030 planning policy, the PTUA lobbied to extend tram route 6 from its current terminus at Glen Iris railway station to Ashburton railway station.
 It would require an extra 2.2 km of track extending over the Monash Freeway, continuing along High Street until reaching the level crossing.